GrandMoff100/HomeAssistantAPI/README.md

 # HomeassistantAPI
 Python Wrapper for Homeassistant's [REST API](https://developers.home-assistant.io/docs/api/rest/)

+Please ⭐️ the repo if you find this project useful or cool!

 ## Installation
 There are a variety of ways to install this wrapper.